 Conversations like this eventually create emotional distance because the more critical and contemptuous you are, the more you will chip away at your friendship.
 Choosing your words and emotions with care is not easy.
 It takes practice, but once you start using this approach, it can repair and actually strengthen your bond over time.

 So the next time you get angry, stop and think about why you’re angry.
 Is it because you’re embarrassed?
 Worried?
 Disappointed?
 Tell your partner what you feel and what you need.
-Learning to recognize when anger isn’t really what you’re feeling is a skill used by emotionally intelligent couples.
+Learning to recognize when anger isn’t really what you’re feeling and how to handle that anger in your relationship is a skill used by emotionally intelligent couples.

 The Marriage Minute is a new email newsletter from The Gottman Institute that will improve your marriage in 60 seconds or less.
 Over 40 years of research with thousands of couples has proven a simple fact: small things often can create big changes over time.
 Got a minute?
 Sign up below.